Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Experiments

 \subsection{Continual Area Sweeping}

-The problem of a robot sweeping an area repeatedly and non-uniformly for some task has been formalized as \emph{continual area sweeping}, where the goal is to maximize the average reward per unit time without assuming the distribution of rewards~\citep{shah2020deep}.
-We run the set of experiments on the gridworld in Figure~\ref{fig:cas_setup}, where the robot has a maximum speed of 3, i.e. it can move to any cell within a Manhattan distance of 3.
-We study two cases.
-First, the robot operates without a human and is given the formula $\square\; kitchen$ where the kitchen is the bottom right room of the gridworld in Figure~\ref{fig:cas_setup}.
+The problem of a robot sweeping an area repeatedly and non-uniformly for some task has been formalized as \emph{continual area sweeping}, where the goal is to maximize the average reward per unit time without assuming the distribution of rewards~\cite{shah2020deep}.
+We run the set of experiments on the environment in Figure~\ref{fig:cas_setup}, where the robot has a maximum speed of 3, i.e. it can move to any cell within a Manhattan distance of 3.
+We study three cases.
+First, the robot operates without a human and is given the formula $\square\; kitchen$ where the kitchen is the bottom right room of Figure~\ref{fig:cas_setup}.
 Second, a human is also present, and the robot is given the formula $\square\; human\_visible$ as described in Examples 1-3.
-In both scenarios, the baseline we compare our framework against is a deep R-learning approach based on double DQN introduced by \cite{shah2020deep}.
+Third, a human is present and there is trash appearing in the corridor, enabling us to study how these approaches handle complex formulae such as conjunctions.
+The second and the third cases are examples where it is difficult to hand-craft a function, since the winning region is non-trivial, but the advice can be captured with simple and intuitive LTL formulas.
+In all three scenarios, we compare our framework against the DQN-based deep average-reward RL approach introduced by~\citeauthor{shah2020deep} (\citeyear{shah2020deep}), with their R-learning update replaced by the recent differential Q-learning approach.

 \paragraph{Always kitchen}

 In this scenario, the kitchen has the most cleaning needs, and the given formula is to always stay in the kitchen.
 State-action pair $(s,a) \in \mathcal{W}$ if $L(s) = \{kitchen\}$ and $L(s') = \{kitchen\}$ for all $s'$ such that $P(s,a,s') > 0$.
 The potential function $\Phi$ is constructed as Equation~\ref{equation:phi}, where $C = 1$ and $d(s,a)$ is the negative of the minimal distance between $s$ and the kitchen and plus $1$ if $a$ gets closer to the kitchen.
 For the shielding approach, $(s,a)$ is allowed only if $(s,a) \in \mathcal{W}$ or $a$ will decrease the distance to the kitchen from $s$.